Skip to main content

 • tags_match: How to match tags (see Recall API for all options)

 Memories are distilled facts—concise but sometimes missing nuance.
-When your agent needs deeper context, you can optionally retrieve the source material and related knowledge:
+When your agent needs deeper context, you can optionally retrieve the source material:

 Chunks return the raw text that generated each memory—useful when the distilled fact loses important nuance: